Buckwheat Flour Cookies (Soft, Chewy, and Delicious)

 How to Make Buckwheat Flour Cookies

-Start by preheating the oven, then add the maple syrup, unsweetened cocoa powder, pure vanilla extract (avoid the artificial stuff if possible), almond butter, vinegar or lemon juice, and salt to a large mixing bowl, then use a whisk to mix well.
+Start by preheating the oven to 375 degrees Fahrenheit, then add the maple syrup, unsweetened cocoa powder, pure vanilla extract (avoid the artificial stuff if possible), almond butter, vinegar or lemon juice, and salt to a large mixing bowl, then use a whisk to mix well.

 Next you’ll add the buckwheat flour and baking soda, then use your hands to mix everything together until a dough is formed.
 I recommend wearing kitchen gloves since the dough will be quite sticky.